openui/open-ui/site/README.md

 ### Uses Astro

-### Utilise the CUBE css methodology
+The Open UI site is built on top of [Astro](https://astro.build/).

 ## Routing

-In an older version of the repo we manually defined the routes of each page.
-As we're migrating to Astro, we can leverage file-based routing.
-To ensure that we don't break pre-existing routes, the folder heirarchy has been updated to match the pre-existing route hierarchy.
+Before we migrated to Astro, we manually defined the routes of each page.
+Because Astro uses file-based routing, it was important to not break pre-existing routes so the folder heirarchy has been updated to match the pre-existing route hierarchy.

-You can learn more about routing in Astro using the [documentation](https://docs.astro.build/en/core-concepts/routing/)

 This means that there is some inconsistencies in the following areas:

 - The hierarchies displayed in the navigation bar don't match with the folder hierarchies in the repo.
 We have to manually specify the heading a page falls under within the navigation bar using the "menu" property in frontmatter.
 - The names for the research component files are inconsistent, to prevent broken links.
 The majority have the pattern `[component].research.md`, but there are a small handful that are simply `[component].md`.

+We can fix this by migrating all pages to their rightful pages while adding any necessary redirects to the `_redirects` file.

+You can learn more about routing in Astro using the [documentation](https://docs.astro.build/en/core-concepts/routing/)